Table of contents

 Are you scrambling to learn as much information as possible before exams?
 Do you have days where you spend hours studying and still feel like it wasn't enough?

 Studying for exams can be a daunting task.
 There is so much material to master, with strict deadlines and the pressure of good grades looming in the background.
 Everyone has a system of studying that seems to work for them, but sometimes we get stuck in a rut and don't progress.
-Fortunately, extensive studies on how to study effectively have found some key tips to help people optimize their learning process.
+Fortunately, extensive studies on studying effectively have found key tips to help people optimize their learning process.

 ⏪ Before starting to study, consider doing these 7 simple steps